ChunyuanLI/MNIST_Inception_Score/README.md

 -----

-### How to use the code: Evaluation, Re-train and Plot
+### How to Use the Code: Evaluation, Re-train and Plot

 To evaluate the ICP of generated images, run: